saneef/qgen/README.md

 {
 	"directory": "./my-templates", // Default: "./qgen-templates"
 	"dest": "./pages", // Destination for all templates.
-Default: "./" "templates": { // Default: {}
+Default: "./" "helpers": "./handlebar-helpers.js", // Path to the Handlebars helpers.
+Default: undefined "templates": { // Default: {}
 		"blog.md": { // These configuration will be passed while compiling template 'blog.md'
 			"title": "A Fresh Title",